Saikat2407/OPPS-/README.md

 1. you can't create abstract constructor.
 2. you can't create abstract static method.
 3. if one the method is abstract then the class needs to be abstract.

+## Generics

+* Generics in Java is a way to define classes, interfaces, and methods that can work with different data types.
+It allows developers to write reusable code that can be used with different data types without having to rewrite the code for each type.

+## Error and Exception

+* **Error** is something that can't be recoverable and the program will terminate when an error occurs.
+It happens at runtime.
+* **Exception** is something that are recoverable, and a program can catch and handle them to prevent termination.